Academy maniacs: Judicial debate and sentence

-On 2 April 2013, the Irkutsk Regional Court sentenced Anoufriev to life imprisonment with serving in a special regime colony, Lytkin to 24 years' imprisonment, of which five years (three years, since he took two years before his sentence was taken into account) was to be held in prison, and the rest—in a strict regime colony.
-After Lytkin's liberation, another year will be restricted in movement with the prohibition to leave the territory of the place and travel abroad.
+On April 2, 2013, the Irkutsk Regional Court sentenced Anoufriev to life imprisonment with service in a special regime colony, and Lytkin to 24 years' imprisonment, of which five years (two of which he had already served before his sentencing) were to be held in prison, and the rest in a strict regime colony.
+After Lytkin's liberation, he would be restricted in movement for a year, prohibited from leaving the territory.
 The sentence, which had about 150 pages, was read out for 8 hours, during which one of those present in the hall—a man who, during the killings, was among the combatants patrolling Akademgorodok—fell into a swoon.
-Anoufriev looked indifferently at the floor all the time, and Lytkin was visibly nervous but did not lower his eyes (he remained in this state when the sentence was read).
-Anoufriev, on the contrary, having heard the judge's verdict, fell on the bench and wept.
+Lytkin was visibly nervous but did not lower his eyes during the sentencing.
+Anoufriev stared indifferently at the floor, but upon hearing the judge's verdict, fell on the bench and wept.
 After the announcement of the verdict, he shouted to the victims' families: "Well, are you satisfied?"
 (According to other sources, his words were addressed to investigator Yevgeny Karchevsky, who conducted the interrogation).
 In response, Danil Semyonov's mother, Svetlana, shouted at him: "And you were pleased when my son was killed, the 12-year-old child lying in the ground!"
 Lytkin did not respond to the verdict and did not look at Anoufriev.
 The verdict provoked harsh criticism from the victims, who felt that Lytkin deserved a similar life sentence.
 Svetlana Semyonova filed an appeal and personally wrote a letter to Vladimir Putin.
-Meanwhile, one of the surviving victims, Nina Kuzmina, considered the verdict against Lytkin fair, even though it was him who attacked her.
+Meanwhile, one of the surviving victims, Nina Kuzmina, considered the verdict against Lytkin fair, even though it was he who had attacked her.

 Around October 2013, the killers remained in Irkutsk's detention center.
-During this time, their lawyers challenged the decision of the regional court in the Supreme Court, where an appeal hearing was held on 3 October, at which, by a decision from the Supreme Court, Lytkin's term was reduced from 24 years to 20, as his minor age was taken into account at the time of the majority of murders, and the appointment of a term of 5 years was considered unfounded.
+During this time, their lawyers challenged the decision of the regional court in the Supreme Court, where an appeal hearing was held on October 3, at which, by a decision from the Supreme Court, Lytkin's term was reduced from 24 years to 20, as his minor age was taken into account at the time of the majority of murders.
 Anoufriev's sentence remained unchanged.